Precision Multi-Mode Dielectric Characterization of a Crystalline Perovskite Enables Determination of the Temperature-Dependent Phase Transitions: Introduction

-Strontium titanate (SrTiO$_3$) or STO has been a very popular material for study at low temperatures due to its unique properties.
-The crystal is a perovskite at room temperature and as it is cooled, undergoes a well-known cubic to tetragonal structural transition at 105 K. This antiferrodistortive (AFD) phase transition occurs due to the softening of a transverse optic phonon mode, which is very sensitive to axial stress \cite{Muller:1979aa,Cao:2000aa}.
-Below this temperature the properties can depend on how the sample is cooled, for example if it is stressed or has a voltage applied the properties can be significantly effected \cite{Arzel2000,Pesquera2018}.
-The crystal approaches a ferroelectric phase at 51 K, however quantum fluctuations of the low frequency phonon modes prevent it from completely undergoing the corresponding phase transition, becoming a quantum paraelectric at 5K \cite{Muller:1979aa}, unless an external stress or voltage is applied \cite{Cao:2000aa,Neville:1972aa,Vendik:1998aa,Hemberger_1996,Sidoruk_2010,Kvasov16}.
-Since the discovery, there has been a number of attempts to study this phenomena at low temperatures both theoretically \cite{Yuan:2003aa, Palova:2009aa,Kvasov16,Tagantsev2001} and experimentally \cite{Muller:1979aa, Neville:1972aa,Vendik:1998aa,Muller:1991av, Geyer:2005aa,Trainer:2001aa,Krupka:1994aa,Lytle:1964aa,Salje2013,Blinc2005,Arzel_2003}.
+Crystalline STO has a cubic perovskite structure at room temperature and as it is cooled, undergoes a well-known cubic to tetragonal structural transition at 105 K. This antiferrodistortive (AFD) phase transition occurs due to the softening of a transverse optical phonon mode, which is very sensitive to axial stress \cite{Muller:1979aa,Cao:2000aa}.
+Below this temperature the properties of the crystal can depend on how the sample is cooled.
+For example, prior work shows that if it is stressed or has a DC voltage applied during the cooling process, the properties of the crystal can be significantly affected \cite{Arzel2000,Pesquera2018}.
+The crystal approaches a ferroelectric phase at 51 K, however quantum fluctuations of the low frequency phonon modes prevent it from completely undergoing the corresponding phase transition, becoming a quantum paraelectric at 5 K \cite{Muller:1979aa}, unless an external stress or electric field is applied \cite{Cao:2000aa,Neville:1972aa,Vendik:1998aa,Hemberger_1996,Sidoruk_2010,Kvasov16, li2019terahertz}.
+There have been many studies of the properties of STO down to low temperatures, both theoretically \cite{Yuan:2003aa,Palova:2009aa,Kvasov16,Tagantsev2001} and experimentally \cite{Muller:1979aa, Neville:1972aa,Vendik:1998aa,Muller:1991av, Geyer:2005aa,Trainer:2001aa,Krupka:1994aa,Lytle1964aa,Salje2013,Blinc2005,Arzel_2003}, outlining the complex and interesting variation of permittivity and crystal structure.